Start

 We share our research and findings by providing access to the FluCov Bulletins, posters, and survey results:

-1. a dashboard which allows visitors to query the influenza and Sars-Cov-2 data themselves
+1. A dashboard which allows visitors to query the influenza and SARS-CoV-2 data themselves

-3. scientific publications:
+3. Scientific publications:

-• an abstract regarding the epidemiological impact of the SARS-CoV-2 pandemic on influenza activity, which was submitted to ESCAIDE (European Scientific Conference on Applied Infectious Disease Epidemiology) in November 2021
+1. regarding the epidemiological impact of the SARS-CoV-2 pandemic on influenza activity, which was submitted to ESCAIDE (European Scientific Conference on Applied Infectious Disease Epidemiology) in November 2021

 Result 1: FluCov Dashboard, the impact of SARS-CoV-2 on influenza